Canner/vulcan-demo/doc/template/README.md

     LIMIT {{ context.params.limit | default(20) }}
     ```

     We use `default` filter here to set the fallback value.
-When users don’t send the parameter, we use a default value.
+When users don't send the parameter, we use a default value.

-    Unlike the last API, we use {% if %} expression the determine whether render the SQL or not, the queries in if blocks are only sent when the condition is satisfied.
+    Unlike the last API, we use `{% if %}` expression the determine whether render the SQL or not, the queries in if blocks are only sent when the condition is satisfied.

     You can try this API with different parameters to see the queries changed: